Andrew Ranger

-Andrew Ranger (born November 20, 1986) is a Canadian professional racing driver who competes full-time in the NASCAR Pinty's Series, driving the No. 27 for Paillé Course//Racing.
-Ranger is a veteran of the Pinty's Series, having claimed 28 wins in 133 races.
-He was champion in 2007, 2009 and 2019, runner-up in 2016, third in 2012 and 2015, and fourth in 2008.
+Andrew Ranger (born November 20, 1986) is a Canadian professional racing driver who competes full-time in the NASCAR Canada Series, driving the No. 27 Chevrolet for Innovation Auto Sport.
+Ranger is a veteran of the Canada Series having claimed 35 wins in 194 races.
+He was champion in 2007, 2009 and 2019, runner-up in 2016 and 2021, third in 2012 and 2015, and fourth in 2008.

 Racing career

 Champ Car

 Ranger was the 2002 Canadian Formula A Karting champion and 2003 North American Fran Am 2000 Pro Champion.
-He raced in the Toyota Atlantic series in 2004 with number 27, the same as Quebec racecar drivers Gilles Villeneuve and Jacques Villeneuve, scoring six podiums (top 3 finishes) and winning the Rookie of the Year award.
+He raced in the Toyota Atlantic series in 2004 with number 27, the same as Quebec racecar drivers Gilles Villeneuve and Jacques Villeneuve, scoring six podiums (top-three finishes) and winning the Rookie of the Year award.

 Ranger made his debut in the Champ Car World Series in 2005 with Conquest Racing, also driving the No. 27 car.
 He became the youngest driver in the series' history to finish on the podium with a second place at Monterrey.
-After a few solid finishes at the beginning of the season, Ranger's year went downhill as he mostly struggled in the second half of the season, but held on to 10th in the points championship.
+After a few solid finishes at the beginning of the season, Ranger's year went downhill as he mostly struggled in the second half of the season, but held on to tenth in the points championship.

 In 2006, he remained with the Conquest Racing team.
-He ranked 10th in the standings with a best finish of 5th at the 2006 Lexmark Indy 300.
+He ranked tenth in the standings with a best finish of fifth at the 2006 Lexmark Indy 300.